SyeinW/cse15l-lab-reports/index.md

 # Lab Report 1
 ## VScode Installation Guide
 The first thing we want to do is install the text editor VScode.
 Head to [https://code.visualstudio.com/](https://code.visualstudio.com/).
 Pick the download based on your computer's os.
-For me its windows, but for you it might be Linux or OSX.
+For me, its windows, but for you it might be Linux or OSX.

 ![image](https://user-images.githubusercontent.com/113940184/212237079-43bafdc3-9bb2-4d89-81e0-b9ea90851c0d.png)